nwcadence/java-dev-vsts/labs/End to End Workflow-Eclipse.md

 -----------
 In this task you will create a branch of the code to fix the Bug.
 You will then checkout the branch, fix the bug and commit the code.
 You will then create a Pull Request to merge the fix into master and see that this triggers the CI/CD pipeline to automatically deploy the fix to the dev environment.

+>Note: Use the personal access token (PAT) generated from the "Set up a Docker Build" lab that should be located at: `home/vmadmin/pat.txt`.
+Otherwise, follow the instructions from that lab again to generate a new PAT.

 1. Open Eclipse if it is not already open.
 Open the MyShuttle2 project.

 1. In Team Explorer change the drop down to "Work Items".
 If the dropdown does not show work items connect to your VSTS account via the Team Explorer Home page.